-Revenue from our Enterprise segment represented 43% and 29% of our revenue during the three months ended March 31, 2022 and 2021, respectively.
+Revenue from our Enterprise segment represented 49% and 33% of our revenue during the three months ended June 30, 2022 and 2021, respectively, and 46% and 31% during the six months ended June 30, 2022 and 2021, respectively.
 We believe that our future success depends, in part, on our ability to grow this offering, both by retaining and expanding our relationship with existing customers and attracting new customers.
-Many customers initially use our platform within specific groups or departments within their organizations, or for specific use cases, Our ability to grow our UB business depends, in part, on our ability to persuade these customers to expand their use of our platform to address additional use cases.
+Many customers initially use our platform within specific groups or departments within their organizations, or for specific use cases.
+Our ability to grow our UB business depends, in part, on our ability to persuade these customers to expand their use of our platform to address additional use cases.
 Further, to continue to grow our business, it is important that our customers renew their subscriptions when existing contracts expire and that we expand our relationships with our existing customers.
 Customers have no obligation to renew their subscriptions, and they may decide not to renew their subscriptions with a similar contract period, at the same prices and terms, with the same or a greater number of users, or at all.
 We have had some customers elect not to renew their subscriptions with us in the past, and it is difficult to accurately predict whether we will have future success in retaining customers or expanding our relationships with them.
 We have experienced significant growth in the number of customers subscribing to our UB offerings, but we do not know whether we will continue to achieve similar growth, or achieve any growth at all, in the future.
 Our ability to retain UB customers and expand our deployments with them may decline or fluctuate as a result of a number of factors, including customers' satisfaction with our platform, the quality and timeliness of our customer success and customer support services, our prices, the prices and features of competing solutions, reductions in customers' spending levels, insufficient adoption of our platform by our customers' constituents, and new feature releases.
-If customers do not purchase additional subscriptions or renew their existing subscriptions, renew on less favorable terms, or fail to continue to expand their engagement with us, our revenue may decline or grow less quickly than anticipated, which would harm our business, financial condition, and results of operations.
+If customers do not purchase additional subscriptions or renew their existing subscriptions, renew on less favorable terms, or fail to continue to expand their engagement with us, our revenue may decline or grow less guickly than anticipated, which would harm our business, financial condition, and results of operations.